Rare cancers and the Rare Cancers Act: what it means for you

 These are medicines developed for rare conditions.

-The Act includes a review of how these drugs are approved and funded.
+The Act will review of how these drugs are approved and funded.
 The aim is to make it easier for people in the UK to access new treatments.

 It may also encourage pharmaceutical (drug) companies to bring new medicines to the UK sooner.